ratalla816/Atalla-ai-Cortex/README.md

   ## Description

    Cortex is the next generation of Atalla ai powered by GPT-3.5.
-Cortex has been optimized to provide creative, highly detailed responses - sometimes delivered with a sense of humor!<br>
+Cortex has been optimized to provide creative, highly detailed responses - delivered with a unique personality and sometimes even a sense of humor!<br>
-   The functionality and UI remains virtually unchanged from the previous version: https://atalla-ai.vercel.app<br>
+   Aside from some aesthetic updates, the UI functionality remains virtually unchanged from the previous version: https://atalla-ai.vercel.app<br>
    Once the user submits their question the app imports two images, one for the user and one for the bot.
 It then creates a loading animation, types out the bot's response one letter at a time, and generates a unique ID for each response.
 It also has an event listener that calls the handleSubmit function when the enter key is pressed.
 This function sends data to a server, clears the textarea input, and displays the bot's response in the chat container.